emimontesdeoca/emimontesdeoca.github.io/_posts/2020-12-10-override-method-pimcore-core-bundles.md

 ---
 layout: post
-title: "Overriding the core bundles of Pimcore"
+title: "Overriding a core controller of Pimcore"
-description: "Learn how to override controllers and javascript in Pimcore"
+description: "Learn how to override controllers in Pimcore"
 comments: true
 keywords: "tutorial"
 ---